 Relational Databases

-WikiWalks contains a relational database to store PathMaps, reviews, points of interest and images.
-This is to increase usability and performance of the system as it will allow PathMaps to be shared and users to review tracks they take, further contributing to the crowdsourced data.
+WikiWalks contains a relational database to store paths, reviews, points of interest and images.
+This is to increase usability and performance of the system as it will allow paths to be shared and users to review tracks they take, further contributing to the crowdsourced data.

 Backups

-Regular weekly backups of the WikiWalks database will be done.
-This to increase usability and recoverability.
-If the WikiWalks database is ever corrupted or has some other issue causing it to go down, all users will be affected with the PathMaps and other info stored on the database becoming inaccessible to the user.
-This also stops them being able to contribute more paths to the database.
+Weekly backups of the WikiWalks database will be done.
+This to increase data integrity and recoverability.
+If the WikiWalks database is ever corrupted or has some other issue causing it to go down, the app would essentially become useless, as it relies on the database to pull and upload paths.
 The backups aim to mitigate this by allowing quick recovery.

 Network Connection

-Networks are used to allow users to submit data to the WikiWalks servers, request the PathMap for an area to store in the phones cache, and get maps from Google Maps.
+Networks are used to allow users to submit data to the WikiWalks servers, request the paths for an area, and get maps from Google Maps.
 A connection must be made at some point after a new walk is completed to allow users to upload their path data.

 Removing Paths

-The WikiWalks relational database will contain the ability to remove paths.
-This is to help increase security and usability as paths may no longer be accessible or may become dangerous to take.
+The WikiWalks server will implement the ability to remove paths by the original uploader and by the administrators.
+This is to help increase data accuracy as paths may no longer be accessible or may become dangerous to take.

 Security

-Verification is done on all incoming data to the WikiWalks servers.
-This is done to increase usability and reliability as data comes into WikiWalks.
-WikiWalks will check no points are in inaccessible areas, e.g. lakes, and that the data is consistent and reliable, so that the data of people who have driven while using WikiWalks or have changed the time while using the application can be filtered.
+All incoming data to the WikiWalks servers will need to be verified.
+This is done to increase reliability of information.
+WikiWalks will check that points are not in inaccessible areas, e.g. lakes, and that the data appears to have been legitimately collected during a walk instead of something like a drive.

 Additionally, as little user data as possible will be collected, and what is collected will be anonymised, meaning it’s more difficult to track users in the case of a data breach on the WikiWalks servers.